MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineVoiceRoutingPolicy.md

 PS C:\> Set-CsOnlineVoiceRoutingPolicy | Where-Object {$_.OnlinePstnUsages -contains "Local"} | Set-CsOnlineVoiceRoutingPolicy -OnlinePstnUsages @{Remove="Local"}
 ```

-Example 3 removes the online PSTN usage "Local" is removed from all the online voice routing policies that include that usage.
+Example 3 removes the online PSTN usage "Local" from all the online voice routing policies that include that usage.
 In order to do this, the command first calls the `Get-CsOnlineVoiceRoutingPolicy` cmdlet without any parameters in order to return a collection of all the available online voice routing policies.
 That collection is then piped to the Where-Object cmdlet, which picks out only those policies where the OnlinePstnUsages property includes (-contains) the "Local" usage.
 Those policies are then piped to the `Set-CsOnlineVoiceRoutingPolicy` cmdlet, which deletes the Local usage from each policy.

 ## PARAMETERS